-When it comes to total sugar intake, here's a fact: We should all be eating less added sugar.
+When it comes to your sugar intake, here's a fact: We should all be eating less added sugar.
 But how to do it?
-For starters, naturally sweet foods with no added sugar can satisfy your sweet tooth.
+For starters, no-added-sugar foods with no sugar added can satisfy your sweet tooth.
 I'm giving you lots of sugar information, including the best natural sugar foods and more.

-What is Added Sugar & What is Natural Sugar?
+What is Added Sugar and What is Natural Sugar?

 Have you ever stopped to think about how much added sugar you eat in a day?
 I'm not talking about the naturally occurring sugars that come from fruit, vegetables (yes, veggies contain some sugar!), or unsweetened milk products.
 I'm talking about the sugars that are added to foods like baked goods, yogurt and even ketchup.

 One of the most common questions I get about nutrition is related to sugar.
 Added sugar is sugar that isn't naturally occurring in food.
 Sources of added sugar include granulated sugar, brown sugar, maple syrup, and honey.